 Equidistant between Playa del Carmen and Tulum in the exotic-sounding Xpu-Ha, the Hotel Esencia is set in the lush Yucatán forest that seamlessly melts into a romantic, totally secluded, talc white beach, fronting a ridiculously blue Caribbean sea.

 It’s allegedly Riviera Maya’s last ‘untouched’ beach.
 To add to the fairytale, the land and cute whitewashed house on it was once owned by an Italian duchess.
-Keen to share it with likeminded dreamers (and to fund her whimsical purchases), she turned it into a hotel.
-In 2014, media mogul Kevin Wendle bought the property, captivated by the sense of exoticism and escapism it offered.
+Keen to share it with like-minded dreamers (and to fund her whimsical purchases), she turned it into a hotel.
+In 2014, media mogul Kevin Wendle bought the property, captivated by the sense of exoticism and escapism it offered and it became the Hotel Esencia.
 He was also intent on blocking a mega-resort from taking over this stretch of pristine beach.
-He completed an extensive renovation, working with creative geniuses to create a 29-suite getaway.
+So, he completed an extensive renovation, working with creative geniuses to create a 29-suite getaway.

 Our jet-lag waned away as we were golf-carted through the lush jungle backdrop, having down-paced, checked-in and supped a refreshing herbal tea at reception.
 Along the way, we dodged sun-basking lizards, white peacocks and a handsome member of staff dressed head to toe in white, fussing over the placement of a basket of pillar box red umbrellas.
 The clean, white-washed terraces of the suites were accented with electric blue cushions.
 Canary yellow towels rested on white, wooden deckchairs.
 The detail in design thought that has gone into creating this resort starts to show, as does a love for primary colours.

 |The Insider||CUN||GMT -5|

 |While you’re Out There|